-As explained immediately above, the utilities propose to provide these draft metrics when available segment in part because of the limited degree to which residents take advantage of programs due to age, language, economic, or educational barriers.
+There are many factors leading to market failures and barriers for the mobile home market such as cost effectiveness, split incentives, park management directives, income, and language.
+In addition, there are a limited number of contractors serving this market segment in part because of the limited degree to which residents take advantage of programs due to age, language, economic, or educational barriers.
 In addition, many of the tenants are senior citizens, on a fixed income and many times not physically able to install measures themselves.